meltano/meltano/docs/src/docs/contributing.md

 ## API Development

-This section of the guide provides guidance on how to work with the Meltano API, which is built with the [Python framework: Flask](https://github.com/pallets/flask).
+This section of the guide provides guidance on how to work with the Meltano API, which serves as the backend of Meltano and is built with the [Python framework: Flask](https://github.com/pallets/flask).

 ### Getting Setup